-49. OUTSTANDING GRAPHIC DESIGN AND ART DIRECTION: NEWS
+48. OUTSTANDING GRAPHIC DESIGN: NEWS

-This category is open to Art Directors & Graphic Designers for news coverage.
-Art Directors are those with the overall creative responsibility for the development and supervision of graphic elements in news programs.
+This category is open to Graphic Designers for news coverage.
 Graphic Designers include artists and designers who create electronic graphics, graphics illustrators, electronic and film animators, and artists and designers who employ electronic devices, as well as traditional artistic tools, to develop graphic elements for news programs.

 These include, but are not limited to: opens, teases, title sequences, and other graphic elements for news broadcasts; motion graphics that work in tandem with live action elements to create a cohesive visual story for a news feature or report; visual effects utilizing 3D modeling, motion tracking, augmented reality and other techniques.
-The material submitted must be new material for 2022.
+The material submitted must be new material for 2023.
 Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.

-Statue-eligible: Graphic Designers and Art Directors and derivative positions on a case-by-case basis.
+Statue-eligible: Graphic Designers and derivative positions on a case-by-case basis.